Quick tunnels

 localcan https 8443

 Same as http, but for local apps that already terminate TLS.
 LocalCan trusts your local server's certificate even if it's self-signed.
 The live display is identical to HTTP.
+In free mode the .local URL is published the same way as for localcan http, with no Public URL.

 TCP